Top 15 Best Quarterbacks of All Time

 11. Troy Aikman

 Unfortunately, Aikman was quite injury-prone throughout his career.
 He missed large parts of multiple seasons with various issues and concussions.
 However, even with these ailments, Aikman set multiple records for the Cowboys.
 He was the first player to have three consecutive 3000-yard seasons for the franchise.
 Between 1991 and 1996, Aikman made six consecutive Pro Bowl appearances.
-He also won the NFL Man of the Year in 1997, plus he was the NFL completion percentage leader in 1993.
+He also won the NFL Man of the Year in 1997, plus he was the NFL Completion Percentage Leader in 1993.
 Who knows how successful Aikman would have been without his persistent injury problems, but he was still one of the best, regardless.

 • Passer Rating: 81.6